 Commute Smart Champion Nomination Forms

-ETCs can nominate up to three MVCs each quarter, each one being a different mode and you select the modes. i.e. you can select a carpooler, bus rider and teleworker or vanpooler, bicyclist and bus rider, you can't duplicate any mode in one quarter.
+ETCs can nominate up to three Champion Commuters each quarter, each one being a different mode and you select the modes. i.e. you can select a carpooler, bus rider and teleworker or vanpooler, bicyclist and bus rider, you can't duplicate any mode in one quarter.

 ETCs tell us what you have been doing over the last 3 months to promote and encourage participation in your CTR program.
-Information will be used to help select the All Star Coach.
+Information will be used to help select the Champion ETC.

-Please explain how your leader provides support for your CTR program and why he/she should be recognized for the All Star Leader Award.
+Please explain how your leader provides support for your CTR program and why he/she should be recognized as a Champion Business Leader.
 All nominations will be reviewed by Spokane County's Commute Smart Champions committee and CommuteSmartNW.
 If selected, your leader will be recognized at a networking lunch, included on the Commute Smart Champions quarterly posters, their story and photo posted on CommuteSmartNW.org as well as an ad in the Journal of Business.